 - Combine the rice vinegar, sugar and salt in a small bowl and heat in the microwave on high for 30 to 45 seconds.
 Transfer the rice into a large wooden or glass mixing bowl and add the vinegar mixture.
 Fold thoroughly to combine and coat each grain of rice with the mixture.
 Allow to cool to room temperature before using.

-- Sprinkle on some black sesame seeds (about a tsp), then flip it over. * Don't worry it will flip over very easily and the rice will stick!
+- Sprinkle on some black sesame seeds (about a teaspoon), then flip it over. * Don't worry it will flip over very easily and the rice will stick!

 - Add the crab leg, cucumber and avocado.